fr4nk5ch31n3r/gtransfer/share/doc/README.md

 ## Examples ##

-The aim of gtransfer is to allow well-performing data transfers without detailed knowledge about the underlying facilities.
+As said, the primary aim of gtransfer is to make GridFTP data transfers on the command line as easy as possible for the user.
 Therefore the [simple example] in the description should be already suitable for most users.

 [simple example]: #description